clee-jaist/MCIGP/README.md

 **Contact**

-Any questions or comments contact [Chenghao Li](chenghao.li@jaist.ac.jp).
+Any questions or comments, contact [Chenghao Li](chenghao.li@jaist.ac.jp).

 ## Installation

 This code was developed with Python 3.7.
-Requirements can installed by:
+Requirements can be installed by:

 ```bash
 pip install -r requirements.txt